tylermarshal/ruby-submissions/1803-b/1module/complete_me/Jamison_Judson.md

 * Good use of helper methods

-### 1. Ruby Syntax & Style
+### 1. Ruby Syntax & Style: 3

-- [ ] Applies appropriate attribute encapsulation
+- [x] Applies appropriate attribute encapsulation
-- [ ] Developer creates instance and local variables appropriately
+- [x] Developer creates instance and local variables appropriately
 - [ ] Naming follows convention (is idiomatic)
-- [ ] Ruby methods used are logical and readable
+- [x] Ruby methods used are logical and readable
-- [ ] Recursion is implemented logically
+- [x] Recursion is implemented logically
-- [ ] Developer implements appropriate enumerable methods (#each is used sparingly)
+- [x] Developer implements appropriate enumerable methods (#each is used sparingly)
-- [ ] Code is indented properly
+- [x] Code is indented properly
-- [ ] Code does not exceed 80 characters per line
+- [x] Code does not exceed 80 characters per line
-- [ ] Each class has correctly-named files and corresponding test files in the proper directories
+- [x] Each class has correctly-named files and corresponding test files in the proper directories
-- [ ] Code has been linted and corrected properly.
+- [x] Code has been linted and corrected properly.

-Grading:

-* 4: Above expectations
-* 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

-### 2. Breaking Logic into Components
+### 2. Breaking Logic into Components: 3

-- [ ] Code is effectively broken into methods & classes
+- [x] Code is effectively broken into methods & classes
-- [ ] Developer writes methods less than 8 lines
+- [x] Developer writes methods less than 8 lines
-- [ ] Methods do not break the principle of SRP
+- [x] Methods do not break the principle of SRP

-Grading:

-* 4: Above expectations
-* 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

-### 3. Test-Driven Development
+### 3. Test-Driven Development: 2

 - [ ] Each method is tested
 - [ ] Functionality is accurately covered